snowplow/documentation/docs/getting-started-on-community-edition/quick-start/index.md

 | BigQuery | — | :white_check_mark: | — |
 | Synapse Analytics | — | — | :white_check_mark: |

-## Real-Time Streaming Storage Options
+## Real-time streaming storage options

 As part of the deployment, your data will be available in real-time streams corresponding to the cloud provider you have chosen.
 You can consume data directly from these streams, either in addition to or instead of the data warehouse.